Illustration of copper and IUD and hormonal IUD on a background of two colored circles

 Copper IUDs: How they work

 Like the hormonal IUD, the copper IUD is a T-shaped device that sits inside the uterus.
 It’s made of copper (a type of soft metal).
-The copper in the device prevents pregnancy in several ways: by thickening survival mucus so sperm can’t reach the female egg cell and by stopping implantation of a fertilized egg cell.
+The copper in the device prevents pregnancy in several ways: by thickening cervical mucus so sperm can’t reach the female egg cell and by stopping implantation of a fertilized egg cell.

 Benefits